coherent-research/dcs-documentation/DCSUserGuide.md

 ## IDC Restriction Profiles

-A IDC Restiction Profile is a nested list of Denied/Granted IDC Groups.
+An IDC Restiction Profile is a nested list of Denied/Granted IDC Groups.
 A few examples best illustrates the use of a restriction profiles.

 ** Example 1: A set of users is only granted access IDCs in a given group **